Value-form: Althusserian interpretation

 The form of value is often regarded as a difficult, obscure or even esoteric idea by scholars (the "holy grail" of Marxism).
 Simon Clarke commented in 1989 that "the value debates of the last few years have become ever-more esoteric."
-John Weeks referred in 2010 to the "essentially esoteric nature of Marx's scientific investigation of value", meaning talk about unobservables.
+John Weeks likewise referred in 2010 to the "essentially esoteric nature of Marx's scientific investigation of value", meaning talk about unobservables.
+Following Hans-Georg Backhaus, Robert Kurz distinguished between an "exoteric Marx" concerned with capitalist economic growth and an "esoteric Marx" concerned with the categorical critique of capitalism.
 There has been considerable debate about the real theoretical significance of the value-form concept.

 Marx himself started off the controversy when he emphasized that Capital, Volume I was not difficult to understand, "with the exception of the section on the form of value."
 In his "Preface to Capital Vol. 1," the French philosopher Louis Althusser mimicked Marx, and pronounced that:

 Althusser's suggestions were taken up by many New Left Marxists, which meant that Marx's theory of the form of value and its significance was rarely taught.
 Paresh Chattopadhyay states that "very few writers in the Anglo-American tradition of Marx studies have paid attention to Marx's crucial analysis of value form".
 However, Marx very deliberately and explicitly made an effort to state his interpretation of commodity trade with absolute clarity in his first chapters.
-Marx aims to demonstrate that the "labour theory of value" that guided the classical political economists in interpreting the economy cannot be correct, because the concept of economic value itself is misconstrued.
+Marx aims to demonstrate that the "labour theory of value" that guided the classical political economists in interpreting the economy cannot be correct, because the concept of economic value itself was misconstrued.

-Marx never referred to his own theory of value as a "labour theory of value" even once, knowing very well (as indicated by his analysis of bank credit) that the value of many assets is not determined by labour-time.
+Marx never referred to his own theory of value as a "labour theory of value" even once, knowing very well (as indicated by his analysis of bank credit) that the value of many assets is not determined by labour-time, at least not directly.
 The ideas of the political economists had to be modified very considerably, before the theory of value could truly make sense.
 However, when the modifications were carried out, the previous understanding of capitalist economic life was also overturned.
 Hence Marx's own theory showed at the same time both continuities with the classical tradition, and radical discontinuities.
 This has been the cause of numerous controversies about the extent to which Marx broke with, or accepted, the previous theories of the political economists about economic value.